-Botulinum Toxin is a popular non-surgical cosmetic procedure.
+Muscle relaxing injections are a popular non-surgical cosmetic procedure.
 The tiny injections are used to diminish facial lines by selectively limiting the movement of various facial muscles.

-Botulinum toxin is used by millions of women and men.
 In 2007, 2.75 millions Americans had injections, and the procedure is becoming increasingly popular all over the world.
 It has actually been used since 1960 to treat a range of medical conditions including its use in much larger doses to treat children (over the age of two years old) who suffer from cerebral palsy to help them to walk.

-It can also be used to treat excessive localized sweating by injecting into the skin to block the action of the nerves that control sweat glands.
+This treatment can also be used to treat excessive localized sweating by injecting into the skin to block the action of the nerves that control sweat glands.
 It has also been used to treat patients suffering from migraines and severe tension headaches, as well as to relieve teeth clenching and grinding.
 There are also studies that show also an interesting action on acne.
 By stopping the sebaceous glands overproducing sebum, the skin dries and produces less spots.

 A treatment should last for 3-4 months; re-visit when lines start to reappear.
-There’s no set age from which you should consider Botulinum toxin, it really depends on when your lines start to appear on a permanent basis.
+There’s no set age from which you should consider treatment, it really depends on when your lines start to appear on a permanent basis.
 Some people get lines earlier – for instance using a computer screen can cause a constant frown.

 It’s always better to avoid having too much treatment.
 When administered correctly and with skill a very natural appearance can be maintained.
 Always go for less than you think you need, then re-assess a few weeks later, discuss with your doctor and top-up if necessary.